 The artfully designed combination of "Canada" and the flag is the fruit of an ambitious federal marketing policy to create a symbol that will be recognized and respected, even inspirational.
 And the saturation appears to be working.
 A poll conducted in August and September, 1999, found that 78 per cent of Canadians say they have seen the wordmark.
 Of those, 81 per cent know it represents the Government of Canada.

-Maple LeafWell before the coming of the first European settlers, Canada's aboriginal peoples had discovered the food properties of maple sap, which they gathered every spring.
+Maple LeafWell before the coming of the first European settlers, Canada's Indigenous peoples had discovered the food properties of maple sap, which they gathered every spring.
 According to many historians, the maple leaf began to serve as a Canadian symbol as early as 1700.

 In 1834, the first St. Jean Baptiste Society in North America made the maple leaf its emblem.
 In 1848, the Toronto literary annual The Maple Leaf referred to it as the chosen emblem of Canada.
 By 1860, the maple leaf was incorporated into the badge of the 100th Regiment (Royal Canadians) and was used extensively in decorations for the visit of the Prince of Wales that year.